tdunning/t-digest/README.md

 * has smaller summaries than Q-digest
 * works on doubles as well as integers.
 * provides part per million accuracy for extreme quantiles and typically <1000 ppm accuracy for middle quantiles
-* is fast
+* is very fast (~ 140 ns per add)
-* is very simple
+* is very simple (~ 5000 lines of code total, <1000 for the most advanced implementation alone)
 * has a reference implementation that has > 90% test coverage
 * can be used with map-reduce very easily because digests can be merged
-* recent versions are simple, very fast, and require no dynamic allocation after creation
+* recent implementations are simple, yet still very fast, and require no dynamic allocation after initial creation
+* has no runtime dependencies

 Recent News
 -----------
 Lots has happened in t-digest lately.
 The basic gist of all the changes are that the core algorithms have been made much more rigorous and the associated papers have been updated to match the reality of the most advanced implementations.
-The general areas of improvement include a new framework for dealing with scale functions, real proofs of size bounds and invariants for all current scale functions, much improved interpolation algorithms, better accuracy testing and splitting the entire distribution into parts for the core algorithms, quality testing, benchmarking and documentation.
+The general areas of improvement include substantial speedups, a new framework for dealing with scale functions, real proofs of size bounds and invariants for all current scale functions, much improved interpolation algorithms, better accuracy testing and splitting the entire distribution into parts for the core algorithms, quality testing, benchmarking and documentation.

+I am working on a 4.0 release that incorporates all of these improvements.
+The remaining punch list for the release is roughly:

+* verify all tests are clean and not disabled
+* integrate all scale functions into `AVLTreeDigest`
+* describe accuracy using the quality suite
+* extend benchmarks to include `AVLTreeDigest` as first-class alternative

+I am also converging the main paper for submission and will be preparing a more implementation-oriented paper intended for submission to the Journal of Statistical Software.
+Potential co-authors would could accelerate these submissions are enouraged to speak up!

 ### Scale Functions
 The idea of scale functions is the heart of the t-digest.
 But things don't quite work the way that